chetanbg1/cbg-microservice/README.md

    JWT - JSON WEB TOKEN
+   	mmostly used for securing REST APIS
+    	best way to communicate security between client and server follows a stateless authentication mechanism
 	Spring Boot Microservices requires authentication of users, and one way is through JSON Web Token (JWT).
 JWT is an open standard ( RFC 7519) that defines a compact mechanism for securely transmitting information between 		parties.
 In this post, I will explain how to implement JWT authentication in Spring Microservices. it a compact and self-contained way to represent information between the two parties typically server - client